muyJason/Omora/README.md

 - Scaffold for sidebar buttons.
 Buttons show their icon and label when the sidebar exceeds 100px and collapse to icons only when narrower.
   New buttons can be added at runtime via `window.omoraAddButton`.
+- Expand/Collapse toggle button at the top.
+It animates the sidebar width between 50px and 200px over 0.5s and rotates its chevron icon 180° to indicate the state.